michael-carter-projects/Art-Translated/README.md

     any of them can classify with any usable precision, I may add this to the Movement Detection app.
 It would likely be offered as an extra layer of analysis if a requisite movement is detected.

-    coat-of-arms_images - file folder containing images sorted by class (in this case, class is the family associated with the coat of arms) img_src.txt         - the sources of the original images pp.py               - pre-processing script that takes each image and runs it through the different filters
+    coat-of-arms_images - file folder containing images sorted by the family associated with the coat of arms img_src.txt         - the sources of the original images pp.py               - pre-processing script that takes each image and runs it through the different filters